I'm a member

 Heart failure may be due to a number of differing etiologies, including ischemic heart disease, cardiomyopathy, or congenital heart defects.
 The leading indication for heart transplant has shifted over time from ischemic to nonischemic cardiomyopathy.
 During the period 2005 to 2010, the primary causes of heart failure in patients undergoing transplant operations were nonischemic cardiomyopathy (53%) and ischemic cardiomyopathy (38%).
 Approximately 3% of the heart transplants during this time period were in adults with congenital heart disease.

 The demand for heart transplants far exceeds the availability of donor organs, and the length of time patients are on the waiting list for transplants has increased.
-In 2013, a total of 1,244 heart transplants were performed in the United States.
-There were 4,068 patients on the heart transplant waiting list as of September 19, 2014.
+According to data from the Organ Procurement and Transplantation Network (OPTN), in 2014, a total of 2,655 heart transplants were performed in the United States.
+As of October 30, 2015, there were 4,207 patients on the waiting list for a heart transplant.
 Also in recent years, advances in medical and device therapy for patients with advanced heart failure has improved the survival of patients awaiting heart transplantation.
 The chronic shortage of donor hearts has led to the prioritization of patients awaiting transplantation to ensure greater access for patients most likely to derive benefit.
-(Prioritization criteria are issued by UNOS and are described in the Policy Guidelines section.)
+Prioritization criteria are issued by OPTN and fulfilled through a contract with the United Network for Organ Sharing.

 From 2005 to 2010, approximately 3% of heart transplants were repeat transplantations.
 Heart retransplantation raises ethical issues due to the lack of sufficient donor hearts for initial transplants.
 UNOS does not have separate organ allocation criteria for repeat heart transplant recipients.